-I want to provide some insights into these areas as well as provide you with knowledge about human physiology, training systems, strategies, plans and updated tips that comes from the variety in people’s running needs, purpose and motivation for starting and complete a marathon training project.
+I want to provide some insights into these areas as well as provide you with knowledge about human physiology, training systems, strategies, plans and updated tips that comes from the variety in people’s running needs, purpose and motivation for starting and completing a marathon training project.

 The goal with the website

 The aim of Marathon training is not always for completing a Marathon race as the end goal.

 In competitions, Marathon training is the basis for all distances from 800 m to marathon.
 Because from this 800 m distance you have to run long slow distances (LSD) – which means develop endurance – as part of the training program, so you can maintain the necessary speed for the entire distance at which you want to compete and avoid slowing down the pace on the last part of the race before the finish line.

 Marathon training for you could be running 5k twice a week as LSD runs because that is your current level – and that’s absolutely okay.
 There are many different reasons to start up a marathon training project today.
 On this website, my goal is to cover and explore these reasons to get you inspired and since most of us are busy people in today’s world, you also want to invest your time and effort in proven strategies, plans and updated knowledge.

 You have to develop confidence with knowledge about the physiological aspects and improvements of marathon training.
 If you start too fast with no goals and plans, It’s very likely that you get an injury and lose your motivation for starting up again.